Let’s start with a harrowing statistic:

 - Guerrero, Julian Sr. Dr.

 Learn basic spelling rules.
-Just like grammar, there are rules that govern spelling.
+Just like grammar, some rules govern spelling.
 Some examples of these rules are:

 - Letter Q is always followed by letter U (query not qeury)